dror27/dk-shack/vol1/songs/en/Mister Economy Man.md

 Help you better understand\
 The shallow land on which you stand\
 \
-You sit here telling me about all of your might\
+You sit here telling me about all your might\
 How every man should be as bright\
 How every woman should never lose sight\
 Of her potential to solve all plight\